g-lok/gs-dotfiles/medium.md

 1. Is there a way to automatically add virtual desktops to MacOS and configure their keyboard shortcuts?
 Or am I just a dreaming fool?
 1. Does lazy automatically install stuff from your config files or do I have to git clone stuff?
 I may have to do that for all the [mini.nvim](https://github.com/nvim-mini/mini.nvim) suite of plugins.
 No it grabs them for you, I'm thinking of [Oh-My-Zsh](https://github.com/andyfleming/oh-my-zsh).
 You do have to git clone some stuff for that.
 Thankfully I already have a script handy for that.

+## Script organization

+We're going to start with a main installation script in the home folder that will gather system and user information, install base dependencies like Homebrew and Gum, and launch installation and configuration scripts depending on the system and user choices.

+I would like to keep as many scripts as universal as possible between all the systems to avoid drift and duplication, but that may be a pipe dream.
+I'll attempt it anyway.

 ## Getting to it

 Let's do this.

 ### Shebangs

-Don't forget to use a shebang that looks for the environment bash and not whatever hard linked one you may be using.
+Don't forget to use a shebang that looks for the current environment bash and not whatever hard linked system one you may be using.

 ```bash
 #!/usr/bin/env bash